getoctane/octane-components/README.md

 - `useContactInfo` - fetch the customer's contact info
 - `useCustomerUsage` - fetch the customer's usage
 - `useHasPaymentInfo` - fetch whether or not the customer has payment info on file
-- `useInvoices` - fetch a list of invoice metadata for the cusotmer
+- `useInvoices` - fetch a list of invoice metadata for the customer
 - `usePaymentMethodStatus` - fetch the customer's payment method status
-- `usePricePlans` - fetch a list of price plans this custouer could subscribe to
+- `usePricePlans` - fetch a list of price plans this customer could subscribe to
 - `useVendorInfo` - fetch information about this customer's vendor
+- `useCustomerLink` - fetch a link to customer's page

-And these ones allow you to update data through the same API.
+And these ones allow you to update data through the same API:

 - `useUpdateContactInfo` - update the customer's contact info
 - `useUpdateSubscription` - update the customer's subscription